Nitrokey/nitrokey-documentation/source/components/nextbox/remote/dynamic-dns.rst

 DNS* method described before.

 In this configuration you need the provide the *domain* this configuration is enabling and the contents of the `ddclient.conf` used by `ddclient`_.
-Various examples can be found at the `official documentation`_, the one used for the guided DNS configuration uses the following template:
+The one used for the guided DNS configuration uses the following template:

 .. code-block:: none